SubramanyaKS/subramanya-portfolio/README.md

 ### Contribution

-if you want to contribute to this project.
+Contributions, issues, and feature requests are welcome!
+Feel free to fork this repo and submit a pull request.

 1. Fork the repository
-2. Create a new branch (any name except main and master)
+2. Create your feature branch
 ```
-git checkout -b xyz
+git checkout -b feature/YourFeature
 ```
 3. Make changes and commit your changes.
 ```
 git commit -m "Changes in xyz"
 ```
-4. Push the changes to new branch.
+4. Push the changes to branch.
 ```
-git push origin xyz
+git push origin feature/YourFeature
 ```
 5. Open a pull request